-NWLETT is a JLMP between 13,000 members of Laborers International Union of North America ("LIUNA") locals in Washington and Idaho, and AGC.
-135 Founded in 1969, NWLETT has six locations statewide, including large training centers in Kingston, Des Moines and Spokane.
-The Kingston training center is housed on 15 acres of former military land, where hundreds of laborer apprentices spend several weeks every year training, learning, and building structural improvements to the center and nearby community.
+NWLETT's program structure and outreach efforts encourage participation from underrepresented groups.
+While many college spend several weeks every year training, learning, and building structural improvements to the center and nearby community.
 NWLETT is the second largest apprenticeship program in the state, training 1,480 apprentices in 2017.136 "Laborers are the first on and last off a site" explains NWLETT Training Director Glen Freiberg.
 "We do everything from the ground down," including digging trenches and tunnels, pouring cement, and tending other crafts.